 Quiet, Lower Prices

 Minimal tourists, quiet and tranquil atmosphere.
-Prices for accommodations and additional services are significantly lower.
+Prices for accommodations and other services are significantly lower.

 Weather is cold, many hotels, restaurants, and villas/gardens close.
 Ferry service operates on a very limited schedule.